piano-ml/autoharmonizer/README.md

 # Generating Chords from Melody with Flexible Harmonic Rhythm and Controllable Harmonic Density

-This is the source code of AutoHarmonizer2 a harmonic density-controllable melody harmonization system with flexible harmonic rhythm, trained/validated on Wikifonia.org's lead sheet dataset.
+This is the source code of AutoHarmonizer2 an harmonic density-controllable melody harmonization system with flexible harmonic rhythm, trained/validated on Wikifonia.org's lead sheet dataset.

 This work is an adaptation to be integrated in https://pianoml.org.